reyvera/RaceDay/README.md

 # RaceDay

-TODO: Write a project description
+Do you enjoy running marathons, but your loved ones refuse to _refuse_ to wait at the finish line for you because you take too long?
+This app aims to solve this issue by allowing your _fans_ to subscribe to your location tracking, and receive live updates.
+They can be notified at mile markers, or an estimated arrival time to the finish line (i.e. 10 minutes until you finish).
+Now **everyone** can cheer you on!

 ## Installation

-1. Follow install process for [Meteor](https://www.meteor.com/install)
+1. Follow install process for [Meteor](https://www.meteor.com/install).
-2. Follow install process for [React Native](https://facebook.github.io/react-native/docs/getting-started.html#content)
+2. Follow install process for [React Native](https://facebook.github.io/react-native/docs/getting-started.html#content).
+3. Clone repository onto your local machine.
-3. Install [Sketch](https://www.sketchapp.com/) app for Mac to view design
+4. Install [Sketch](https://www.sketchapp.com/) app for Mac to view design.

 ## Usage